 This pilot study with twenty registered naive treatment (people who had no prior treatment) with low initial viral load and no resistance mutations to NRTI.
 All but one of the participants were male and the average age was 34 years; people with co-infection of hepatitis B were excluded.
 The median baseline viral load was just over 24.000 copies / ml, although more than four participants had 100.000 thousand copies / ml and CD4 basal cell count was approximately 400 cells / mm3.

-All participants were treated with 50 dolutegravir more 300mg mg lamivudine once a day for 48 weeks.
-To ensure safety, the first 10 participants were evaluated by 8 weeks before the start of treatment.
-The rules determined that there would be noncompliance with treatment if a participant could not at least 1 reduction log10 in viral load in 8ª week or who had RNA count of HIV still above 1.000 copies / ml in 12ª week or above 400 copies / 24ª ml at week.
+All participants were treated with 50 mg Dolutegravir plus 300mg lamivudine once daily for 48 weeks.
+To ensure safety, the first 10 participants were evaluated for 8 weeks prior to beginning treatment.
+The rules determined that treatment would be abandoned if a participant failed to achieve at least 1 log10 reduction in viral load at week 8 or had HIV RNA counts still above 1.000 copies / ml at the 12 week or above 400 copies / ml at 24 week.
 Cahn presented the results of a pre-planned analysis in 24 weeks.

 "In this pilot project, a proof of concept study dual therapy with dolutegravir plus lamivudine virologic suppression was rapidly induced with tolerability profile / favorable safety in HIV-1 in treatment of virgin individuals treatment" the researchers concluded .